What to bring and how to pack when shooting overseas.

 • I’ll be shooting stills and video in Dubai for 10 days.
 From there I’ll go to Abu Dhabi by bus, then on to Sohar and Muscat (Oman) for another week, and then back to Dubai by car.
 This means that I’ll need to take a lot of stuff with me, but travel on location.
 I’ll need a backpack.

 • I try to take as much gear with me as carry on, but with video (and audio) it is impossible to fit it all.
 I am flying Emirates from JFK to DBX, so I’m allowed to take ONE 15lb carry on and check TWO 50lb bags.
-This great website www.luggagelimits.com offers detailed baggage allowance information for more than 100 airlines.
+This website offers detailed baggage allowance information for more than 100 airlines.

 Luggage Limits - Emirates Airline Economy Tickets Flights to USA _ Canada-1Luggage Limits - Emirates Airline Economy Tickets Flights to USA _ Canada